 - Exercise regimens designed to improve cardiovascular health, including recovery and prevention of future heart attacks.

 - Additional fitness programs to maintain muscle mass and encourage movement during recovery.
 You do not want muscles to atrophy during long recovery periods of rest.

 - Stress management, including group therapy programs focusing on stress reduction, individual counseling to identify personal stress triggers and mitigate the impact of those triggers, and ongoing support to encourage proper stress reduction and management.
 As a busy practitioner, stress management is important, not only for yourself, but to successfully maintain your practice.

 - Continuing education on your cardiovascular health and preventative measures.

 Even as you emerge from the most intensive recovery programs, it can be a significant amount of time until you can return to your practice in any capacity.
 The extended recovery from a heart attack means the inability to engage in necessary business operations and perform patient care required of our busy professionals, making disability insurance benefits that much more important to our clients.
-At Seltzer & Associates, our heart attack lawyers have nationwide experience with all major disability insurance companies and their disability insurance policies, and will work to obtain your benefits.
+At Seltzer & Associates, each Philadelphia heart attack attorney has nationwide experience with all major disability insurance companies and their disability insurance policies, and will work to obtain your benefits.